davidgiga1993/mixing-station-docs/docs/beta.md

 ## Discussion / Feedback

-All discussion about the beta versions and feedback is happening in our [discord channel](https://discord.gg/d8bJPg6kZm) .
+All discussion about the beta versions as well as general feedback is happening in our [discord channel](https://discord.gg/d8bJPg6kZm).
 Feel free to join us!

 ## Android